 There is no single preferred teaching method at INSEAD.
 Our faculty is free to choose the method they believe fits best with the content of the session.
 You will, therefore, experience a wide variety of teaching styles and techniques, including case studies, computer simulations, role-plays, project work and study tours.
 What matters to INSEAD is not the method chosen but the result: the effectiveness of your learning experience.

 Learning to lead across different cultures and geographies is critical to success in this global world.
-Our three campuses in France, Singapore and Abu Dhabi, as well as our partnerships with Wharton and Kellogg in the US and CEIBS in China, offer you as many opportunities to broaden your horizons.
+Our campuses in France and Singapore, as well as our partnerships with Wharton and Kellogg in the US and CEIBS in China, offer you as many opportunities to broaden your horizons.

 Period 1 (Online Bidding)